 Baby baths could sometimes get tricky for new parents, especially when babies show different moods at different times.
 Some babies seem to enjoy staying in the water, while some may not like it at all.
 Bathing may become an overwhelming experience for new parents.
 However, there are plenty of things available to destress bathing and make it a safe and joyful experience for both babies and parents.

-It is essential to keep the baby’s temperature stable by performing skin-to-skin interaction with their mom after a bath.
+It is essential to keep the baby’s temperature stable by performing skin-to-skin interactions with their mom after a bath.
 Nurses at the hospital would not bathe the baby until the baby’s body temperature is already stable.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 Baby Bathing tips for new parents

 These bathing tips are a must to follow by every new parent who feels overwhelmed with a fear of bathing a newborn.

 1. You don’t need to bath your newborn every day

 Babies are generally clean; they don’t really need a bath every day.
 Also, newborns tend to lose their natural body moisture called Vernix Caseosa.
 It is a greasy deposit covering the baby’s body at the time of birth and while in the womb.
 Therefore, bathing babies too often may eventually lose their natural body moisture too soon.

 2. Do not wet Newborn’s umbilical cord while bathing

 Try to keep the umbilical cord dry while you are bathing the baby.
 Or you can do a sponge bath until the cord comes off.

 3. Avoid bathing if Newborn boys are circumcised for a few days

 If you had your baby boy circumcised, do not bathe for a few days until his penis is healed.

 4. Massage newborns before Bathing

 Babies love massage.
 Well, who doesn’t?

 Massaging babies before bedtime or bathtime is significantly going to improve their overall health.
 When babies start gaining some weight, their skin gets softer and more plump as they grow.

 Before you start, grab a couple of muslin sheets or towels to prevent your bedcovers or changing sheets from getting messy.